Shelley Malil

-In 2010, Malil was convicted of attempted premeditated murder and assault with a deadly weapon on a former girlfriend, and served 8 years of a 12 year to life term at Ironwood State Prison in southern California.
+In 2010, Malil was convicted of attempted premeditated murder and assault with a deadly weapon on a former girlfriend, and served 8 years of a 12-year-to-life term at Ironwood State Prison in southern California.

 Early life

 Malil was born in Kerala, India.
-He emigrated with his family in 1974 to the United States at the age of 9.
+He immigrated with his family in 1974 to the United States at the age of 11.
 He started acting in high school.
 As a child, he had hoped to become a comedic actor like Bob Hope, whom he had first seen on television.
 In summer 1983, aged 18, he performed on stage as part of the summer stock company at the Granbury Opera House in Granbury, Texas.